 Updated: April 30, 2020

 The Legnano brand and the great Gino Bartali are synonymous, with two Tour de France and three Giro d’Italia victories that included a victory in the mountain classification on all three of his Giro wins, and seven mountain victories in all.
-And all of this was achieved around a five year blackout (1941-1945) due to the second world war that surely would have seen additional Bartali victories in the Tour de France and Giro had international professional cycling not be interrupted.
+And all of this was achieved around a five to six year blackout (1941-1945 for the Giro and 1940-1946 for the TdF) due to the second world war that surely would have seen many more Bartali victories in the Tour de France and Giro had international professional cycling not be interrupted.

-The record shows (Wikipedia) that Bartali joined the Frejus team in 1935, joining the Legnano team the year following in 1936 and winning his first Giro d’Italia in that same year, including the mountain classification victory, at the age of 22.
+The record shows (Wikipedia) that Bartali joined the Frejus team in 1935, joining the Legnano team the year following in 1936 and winning his first Giro d’Italia in that same year at the age of 22, including the mountain classification victory.

 And a final photo of Gino Bartali from the pre-war years that would appear from the setting to have been taken before the start of a race.
 If a reader has any other photos of Bartali from these years or clarification of dates or details that I have posted, please drop me a line anytime at email@example.com .

 Many will also know that Gino had a brother Giulio two years younger that died at the age of 20 following a severe road accident with an automobile and questionable medical treatment that followed.
 Giulio was also a very talented cyclist who’s accomplishments in life and sport were cut short by this tragedy.
 From the book, Bartali’s Legend: “Gino always said that Giulio had great talent, that he was the only one who stayed on (my) wheel during the training.”